 Devote the same level of passion and determination you had when you learned how to play guitar, rap, sing, DJ, or produce, to learning the music business.
 Add your newfound knowledge and skillset to your repertoire of talents.
 Now go out there and make great music without being ripped off.

-If you want to read more on this topic and more on the music industry, check out my book, Dude, I Can Help You!
+Want to read more on this topic and more on the music industry?
+Check out my book, Dude, I Can Help You!
 18 Mistakes Artists Make and How To Fix Them.”

 About the Author

-Sahpreem A. King is a multi-platinum music producer, DJ, and author of Gotta Get Signed How To Become A Hip Hop Producer and Surviving the Game: How To Succeed In the Music Business.
+Sahpreem A. King is a multi-platinum music producer and DJ.
+He’s the author of Gotta Get Signed: How To Become A Hip Hop Producer.
+Additionally, he has authored Surviving the Game: How To Succeed In the Music Business.
 He also heads Sewer Ratz Digital Music and Music Business Guru Academy.
-He has earned a Master of Education Media and Design, and a Master of Entertainment Business from Full Sail University and is currently developing a music business course that focuses on the realities of being an independent artist in the music industry.
+King earned a Master of Education Media and Design, and a Master of Entertainment Business from Full Sail University.
+He is currently developing a music business course that focuses on the realities of being an independent artist.

 Contact him at [email protected]